 Advertising

-The Internet, and arguably much of society, has been quite damaged by advertising.
-Of relevance here is that it is also a very significant digital security threat 1.
+The Internet, and arguably much of society, has been quite damaged by aggressive advertising.
+Of relevance here is that it can also be a very significant digital security threat 1.

 Advertising is propaganda designed to influence people into consumerism.
 It may also be used for political persuasion.

-What you are reading is advertising.
+Good advertising is relevant information.
+If the advertiser and audience are aligned it can be really useful to have access to good commercial information and it can save and make money for all parties.
+What you are reading now is advertising.
 In an epistemological taxonomy this writing clearly goes further that the purely informational, having intent to influence.
 Come and buy our stuff…

 Three classic texts to study it are [Manufacturing Consent] by Edward S. Herman and Noam Chomsky, [Public Opinion] by Walter Lippmann, and [Propaganda] by Edward Bernays.